The Threat Grows

 |Enable system logs to track data movements|

 Ransomware is serious business.
 No company is safe.
 So, even if you think your small organization is immune, think again.

 The Kaseya attacks debilitated smaller businesses like accounting firms, doctor’s offices, retailers, and a host of other SMBs.
 By targeting a managed service provider, the hacker could move laterally and access the provider’s accounts.

 That raises a critical point.
-Make sure your managed service provider has control of its operation.
+First, make sure your managed IT services provider has control of its operation.
 If they aren’t protecting their infrastructure, it’s doubtful they’ll defend yours.
-In this case, the MSP failed to have proper tools in place to prevent such an attack.
+In this case, the MSP failed to have proper tools to prevent such an attack.

-We specialize in small to medium-sized businesses.
+Our IT company specializes in small to medium-sized businesses in Harrisburg, York, Lancaster, and surrounding areas.
 So, we know the common vulnerabilities attached to your organization.
-More importantly, we know how to mitigate them to make you virtually immune from a cyber-attack.
+But, more importantly, we know how to mitigate them to make you virtually immune from a cyber-attack.

 Talk to us about our cybersecurity services and ask about a vulnerability test.
 We’ll uncover the issues that make you susceptible to attack and get them remediated in short order.
 We can also set you up with cyber awareness training to alert your employees to ransomware dangers and how to spot phishing and smishing attacks.